Trees Talk To Each Other. 'Mother Tree' Ecologist Hears Lessons For People, Too

 "In connecting with all the trees of different ages, [the mother trees] can actually facilitate the growth of these understory seedlings," she says.
 "The seedlings will link into the network of the old trees and benefit from that huge uptake resource capacity.
 And the old trees would also pass a little bit of carbon and nutrients and water to the little seedlings, at crucial times in their lives, that actually help them survive."

 The study of trees took on a new resonance for Simard when she was diagnosed with breast cancer.
 During the course of her treatment, she learned that one of the chemotherapy medicines she relied on was actually derived from a substance some trees make for their own mutual defense.
-She explains her research on cooperation and symbiosis in the forest, and shares her personal story in the new memoir, Finding the Mother Tree.
+She explains her research on cooperation and symbiosis in the forest, and shares her personal story in the new memoir Finding the Mother Tree: Discovering the Wisdom of the Forest.

 On working for a logging company in British Columbia in her 20s